CLXYee/gemma-qwen-video-query/README.md

 ````

 ### 2. Build the environment
-##### 2.1 On Jetson Devices
-A ready-to-run setup script is included for Jetson devices.
+A ready-to-run setup script is included.

 ```bash
 chmod +x build_env.sh